cylc/cylc-doc/src/user-guide/running-suites.rst

 .. note::

-   Event handlers are called by the suite server program, not by task jobs.
+   Event handlers are called by the :term:`scheduler`, not by task jobs.
 If you wish to pass additional information to them use ``[cylc] -> [[environment]]``, not task runtime environment.